Thank you Behavior Live for supporting us in bringing this webinar to our members.

 TxABA Members: For Free Registration and CEU

-If it has difficulties, please check your TxABA profile that your membership is current and you are using the correct email address.
+If you exprience difficulties, please check your TxABA profile to verify that your membership is current and you are using the correct email address.
 If your profile says your membership is current and you still have difficulties, please email txaba@txaba.org.
 Please include details on what email address you used, that you checked your profile for membership status, and any error messages you received.
 Screenshots are helpful in assisting you more quickly.

 Abstract: